thepok/MathAsPOW/README.md

 Proofs for Mathematical Hypotheses are of the same quality, increasingly Hard to get, but once found, easy to verify ( if written in a Computerreadable form).
 Finding shorter Proofs is hard to, but easy verrifable.
 Good POW too.
+Finding Theorems, that can be used to shorten multible know Proofs.

 Problems:
 Not so easy to time the finding of Solutions